 1. Optimized Processes

-The correct WMS will allow you to optimize your processes to suit your business and the types of materials you manage.
+Choosing the correct WMS for your business will allow you to seamlessly optimize your processes within the warehouse.
+That means not only finding the right processes to suit your business itself, but also those that fit the types of materials you manage.

-There are many ways to pick material, and the correct WMS will allow you to pick using a variety of algorithms, including wave, zone, and batch picking.
+There are many ways to pick material based on those parameters, and an intelligent WMS selection will allow you to incorporate a variety of algorithms, including wave, zone, and batch picking.

 2. Efficient Labor Allocation